10 Of The Coolest And Most Unusual Things To Do In Paris

 What better place to inspire your inner child than the 17th-century park with a Royal Palace as a background?

-The park also features formally laid-out gardens, trees planted in patterns, and lovely statues on pedestals.
+The park showcases meticulously-groomed gardens, trees arranged in captivating patterns, and charming statues elegantly placed on pedestals.

-I think this is all you need to know about this awesome, non-touristy Parisian activity!
+Well, there isn’t much more to know about this awesome, non-touristy Parisian activity.
 Whether you brought your own boat, or you came to watch the other enthusiasts play with theirs, I bet you’ll have a great time.

 Shakespeare and Company Bookstore

-Shakespeare and Company is the most popular bookstore that sells English literature in Paris.
+Shakespeare and Company is the most iconic bookstore for English literature in Paris

 Still, if you avoid weekends and busy hours, you can enjoy a quiet walk between the overflowing bookshelves.
 Come in the morning, right after the bookstore opens at 10:00 AM, or stay late – between 9:00 PM and the closing time at 10:00 PM.

-Shakespeare and Company and its founder played a huge role in the book publishing and cultural life of Paris.
+The bookstore and its founder played a huge role in the cultural life of Paris.
 Especially during the two World Wars, Sylvia Beach helped numerous authors get their works published.

 For example, she helped James Joyce bring his Ulysses to the world.